robcarver17/pysystemtrade/docs/futures.md

 </a>
 ### [csvFuturesSimData()](/sysdata/csv/csv_sim_futures_data.py)

 The simplest simData object gets all of its data from .csv files, making it ideal for simulations if you haven't built a process yet to get your own data.
-It's essentially a like for like process for the simpler csvSimData objects that pysystemtrade used in versions before 0.17.0.
+It's essentially a like for like replacement for the simpler csvSimData objects that pysystemtrade used in versions before 0.17.0.